mever-team/FairBench/CONTRIBUTING.md

 1. Fork the repository.
 2. Clone the fork in your local development environment.
-3. Install dependencies.
+3. Install dependencies from the corresponding *.txt* lists.
-4. Write tests for new code and push the changes in your fork.
+4. Write tests for new code, apply `black .` linting, and push the changes in your fork.
 5. Create a pull request from github's interface.
+You may want to mark that as draft.

 ## Codebase contributions